code-and-effect/effective_qb_online/README.md

-# Effective Quickbooks Online
+# Effective QuickBooks Online

-Create Quickbooks Online SalesReceipts for purchased effective orders.
+Create QuickBooks Online SalesReceipts for purchased effective orders.
+This is an unofficial integration that is not supported by or affiliated with Intuit.

 ## Getting Started